 When I first started HeathPadgett.com, my content was all over the place.
 I blogged about our travels, jobs I worked during Hourly America, and entrepreneurship.
 None of it really fit together into a central theme.

-It wasn’t until after we finished Hourly America that I started honing in my content onto something more specific.
-One day after our trip I posted in a Facebook group that we had just finished up a 48 state journey and asked people to guess how much we spent in gas.
+It wasn’t until after we finished Hourly America that I started honing my content into something more specific.
+One day after our trip I posted in a Facebook group that we had just finished up a 48 state journey and asked people to guess how much we spent on gas.

 The post blew up with over 300 comments in an hour.
 I actually posted it without the answer at first and then logged off Facebook to eat dinner.
 When I logged back in, people were furious that I hadn’t given them an answer yet (oops).
 I quickly jumped back in the group and told them exactly how much we’d spent.

 After the post received a ton of engagement and that’s when I realized something: Everyone wants to travel, but money is a huge roadblock to hitting the road (aka a problem I can help solve).

 Since there was so much interest in the cost of our travels, I wrote a blog post that outlined the rest of our costs for our 48-state road trip for Hourly America.
 I broke down all of our spending into separate categories and offered a few tips for saving money on the road.
 The popularity of this post proved to me that money while traveling is a problem people want to learn more about.

 To help solve this problem, I developed a free seven-day course on how to travel America on $2k/month (you can sign up here).
 I knew I wasn’t an expert on all things travel, but I was confident that some of the tips I shared would help others who were embarking on a similar journey.